Thailand • Trains • Ticket Booking Window

 The Golden Rule of SRT Booking:

 Set your alarm: Bookings open at 08:30 AM (Thai Time).
-On popular dates, 1st class cabins can sell out in under 10 minutes.
+On popular dates, 1st class cabins can sell out within hours.

 The 2nd Class Safety Net: Don't be discouraged if 1st class vanishes.
 2nd Class A/C Sleepers are the backbone of Thai rail travel, they are comfortable, social, and much more likely to have availability if you book even a few weeks out.